 Advantages of a unified headend

-The reasons to unify the headend to delivery broadcast and OTT services are tenfold.
+The reasons to unify the headend to deliver broadcast and OTT services are tenfold.

 These are just of few of the benefits that a unified headend for broadcast and OTT can provide.
 Depending on your business, there may be even more opportunities to lower costs and supplement revenues.
 Think of offering additional services like SVOD, time-shifting or creating premium UHD channels.